dillonharless18/cdk-infrastructure-serverless-erp/README.md

 # OneXerp Infrastructure Repository

 This repository contains the AWS CDK code for creating and managing the infrastructure of OneXerp.
-It includes the resources required for the API Gateway, Lambda functions, and other relateresources.",
+It includes the resources required for the API Gateway, Lambda functions, and other relateresources.

 ## Getting Started